Presentation from Thursday, December 8, 2022: Waterways, Human Interaction, and the Deep History of Water in Minnesota: with Justin Blum

 Presentation from Thursday, February 11, 2021: Chloride & Minnesota Waters. with Brooke Asleson, Chloride Coordinator at Minnesota Pollution Control Agency (MPCA) Minnesota has a growing salty water problem that threatens its freshwater fish and other aquatic life.
 Chloride from both de-icing salt and water softener salt gets into lakes and streams, and into groundwater that supplies our drinking water.
 It takes only one teaspoon of salt to permanently pollute five gallons of water.
 Once in the water, there is no easy way to remove the chloride.
 Learn what steps are being taken to reduce chloride use, as well as how concerned citizens can address this issue.
 Come join us for Chloride 101 and add some tools to your toolbox to reduce salt effects, like this Minnesota chloride map!

-Chloride and Minnesota Waters Presentation Link
+Chloride and Minnesota Waters: Presentation Link

-Chloride and Minnesota Waters Presentation Link
+Chloride and Minnesota Waters: Presentation Link

 Presentation from Thursday, January 14, 2021: Metropolitan Regional Parks: Gateways to Nature, or A Missed Opportunity: with Holly Jenkins, Wilderness in the City.
 The Metropolitan Regional Parks system contains significant regional natural resources such as lakeshore, wetlands, hardwood forests, native prairies, and groundwater recharging areas.
 It is considered a nature-based parks system and as such has the potential to: